yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/system_requirements.md

 ### Service packs

-Service packs for API Gateway are available from <https://support.axway.com/>.
+Service packs for API Gateway are available from [Axway Support](https://support.axway.com/).
 If any service packs are available for API Gateway 7.7, download and apply them when the installation completes.

 For more information on applying a service pack, see [Update API Gateway](/docs/apim_installation/apigtw_install/install_service_packs).